 This is great for coaches or players who want to improve their knowledge and understanding of their individual offense in basketball.
 Coach Kirby Schepp makes it easy for even beginners who are just learning this great sport.
 He explains it, his players demonstrate it, and a drill is shown so you can practice it on your own.

 Learn awesome freestyle basketball tricks, passes and shots from Professional basketball trickster, Q-Mack!
-In this video Q-Mack give his introduction and tells you what you need to warmup and get ready to play.
+In this video Q-Mack teaches you how to do the freestyle trick called 'the disappearing ball.'
+Really it is just a fake pass!

 Learn how to strengthen your follow-through movement and your shot with the help of this free-throw skill basketball drill.